 In addition to liabilities, the governmental fund balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has one item that qualifies for reporting in this category.
-Unavailable revenue for those revenues not received and not meeting the availability criteria for revenue recognition are classified as deferred inflows of resources.
+When applicable, unavailable revenue for those revenues not received and not meeting the availability criteria for revenue recognition are classified as deferred inflows of resources.